Hurryitup/excaliflow/README.md

 - Auto‑layout uses Dagre with type‑aware node sizes and generous spacing to avoid overlap.
 Two orientations are supported from the top bar: Vertical (TB) and Horizontal (LR).
 - Inspector provides dial editing with explanatory tooltips (centralized in `graph/help.ts`).
 - Dashboard cards summarize each node’s Input / Effective cap / Output / Utilization with tooltips.
 For Service and Datastore cards, p50/p95 latency is displayed; a “?” popover explains the exact computation and inputs.
+- Dashboard cards also show a Limiter line indicating the active bottleneck and an Upstream hint when input was throttled earlier.
 - Edge hover popovers on the canvas show modeled latency and delivered/blocked RPS.
 - Compute is triggered from the top bar (Run Calc) and results are displayed via the dashboard cards.
 A lightweight runner component (`EngineRunner`) ensures worker communication without extra UI.